v1ncept10n/roblox-alt-autofarm/README.md

 version format: X.Y.Z

 X - new game is added;
-Y - old game's script changed significantly (that includes new features);
+Y - script's parts (like followgui or old game's script) changed significantly (that includes new features);
 Z - old game's script has been unpatched/minor changes to script.

 1.0.0